Finance And Relationship Are A Big Deal Especially When You Move In Together

-This world is full of scammers and I’ve written many a blog posts about scams about money but this is a different type of scam where the person may or may not get money but they certainly get security.
+This world is full of scammers and I’ve written many a blog posts about money scams but this is a different type of scam where the person may or may not get money.

 A hobosexual craves a security blanket and someone to take care of them without putting any emotion or money into the relationship.
 Scary to think about but it happens all the time.

 Let’s look into the hobosexual relationship a bit more so perhaps you can learn about it and watch for targets coming your way.

 Well, there’s a Seattle-based alternative rock band named the Hobosexual but this isn’t about your relationship with music it’s about your relationship in general.

 A hobosexual according to the Urban dictionary is a relationship based on need rather than love.

 There are healthy relationships that are based on love and in most cases take time to develop.

 Typically you don’t move in with someone a week or even two weeks or months into a relationship.